flass/bioinfo-training-material/prepare_refdb_for_prokka.md

 (Here you could manually select only 16 genomes out of the result list) Use `Download Assemblies` > `Source database: RefSeq` > `File type Genomic fasta (.fna)`

+### Combine the files into a single fasta file

-### Upload to the farm (can use rsync)
+#### Upload to the farm (can use rsync)

-### Uncompress and combine the files into a single fasta file
+#### Uncompress and combine the files into a single fasta file
 ```sh
 tar -xf genome_assemblies_genome_fasta.tar
 for f in $(ls $PWD/ncbi-genomes-2022-09-14/*.fna.gz) ; do zcat $f ; done > combined_111_Strepsuis_genomic.fna
 ```

-### Run prodigal to produce a training file (this is so fast that you probably don’t need to submit a job for this; I’ve run it on an interactive sub job)
+### Run prodigal to produce a training file

+this is so fast that you probably don’t need to submit a job for this; I’ve run it on an interactive bsub job.

 To start an interactive job:
 ```sh